tweag/HaskellR/doc/H-ints.md

 To protect Haskell variables from the GC, a global registry is used, which is a global mutable variable that maintains a list of variables that are used by R code.
+As much of the rest of the R library, the code for manipulating this global registry is non reentrant.
+So great care should be taken in a concurrent setting, whose performance, moreover, could well be affected by the synchronization point that is the global registry.

 [R-ints]: http://cran.r-project.org/doc/manuals/R-ints.html